 At the same time, we know that there are moments when it is important - and necessary - to communicate directly with students' parents or guardians.
-This Parent & Family Communications section explains the circumstances under which Colgate personnel might do so on an individual basis, as well as the information resources we offer to all families.
+The Parent & Family Communications section explains the circumstances under which Colgate personnel might do so on an individual basis, as well as the information resources we offer to all families.

 I serve as a liaison to ensure that you receive useful and timely information.
 I can also be a first point of contact if you have a question or concern and are not sure where to turn.
-I have worked in Colgate's communications office for more than 25 years, and it's fulfilling to apply my knowledge of the University to helping family members support their students.
+I have worked in Colgate's communications office for nearly 25 years, and it's fulfilling to apply my institutional knowledge to helping family members make the most of their roles in their students' college experience.

 Please know that we are open to your input on what kinds of information and resources can be most helpful to you.
-If you have a question or comment, feel free to reach out.
+If you have a question or comment, feel free to reach out at parents@colgate.edu or 315-228-7415.